blovett/openssh-mac/README.md

 ### Installing
 `sudo xcodebuild` will install it into `/tmp/openssh.dst` as usual.
 Overlay this directory on to `/` with `sudo rsync -av /tmp/openssh.dst/. /.`.
 Avoid directly installing into `/` by overriding `DSTROOT` because of some scary recursive `chmod`s and `chown`s that the XCode build script does (from Apple).

 Download and install [CocoaDialog](http://mstratman.github.com/cocoadialog/) to `/Applications/Utilities`.
-The `cocoa-ssh-askpass` wrapper that is installed to `/usr/bin` will look for CocoaDialog at `/Applications/Utilities/CocoaDialog.app/Contents/MacOS/CocoaDialog`.
+The `cocoa-ssh-askpass` wrapper that is installed as `/usr/libexec/ssh-askpass` will look for CocoaDialog at `/Applications/Utilities/CocoaDialog.app/Contents/MacOS/CocoaDialog`.

 ### Usage
-Once installed, set the `SSH_ASKPASS` environment variable to `/usr/bin/ssh-askpass` in your shell's config file.
 At the first SSH connection, the usual secure input window will appear asking for the key passphrase.
 Leave the "Remember password in my keychain" option unchecked.
-If `RequireKeyConfirmation` is set to `yes`, on the next SSH connection, `cocoa-ssh-askpass` will be invoked to prompt for confirmation.
+If `RequireKeyConfirmation` is set to `yes`, on the next SSH connection, `/usr/libexec/ssh-askpass` will be invoked to prompt for confirmation.